Simple Title (2)

 • Identification of all beneficial owners (including address, SSN, or passport number)

-• Source of funds
+• Documentation showing the source of funds

 For Sellers

-• Individual identity information, or
+• Individual identity information for the seller, or

 • If a trust/entity: documentation about that trust/entity and its beneficial owner(s)